eremeeveugene/CSSBattle/README.md

 - **[HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML)**: The markup language used to structure the challenges.
 - **[CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS)**: The styling language used to visually replicate the target images in each challenge.
+- **[Puppeteer](https://pptr.dev/)**: Used for rendering HTML files in a headless browser during CI to verify visual correctness.
+- **[pixelmatch](https://github.com/mapbox/pixelmatch)**: A pixel-level image comparison library used to detect visual mismatches in challenge output.

 ## Tools